na-na-hi/renget/archive/8g2bpu.md

 Any two guildmon where one holds another like in the pic https://files.catbox.moe/68xgkz.jpg

 Chespin performing an Electric Wind God Fist from Tekken

-Togetic and Cyndaquil dressed as Greek philosophers arguing over if traps are gay

 Native Pokemon unknowingly following their instincts.